FAIRsharing/json-schema-tools/README.md

 in context files.
 This means that will be ignored:
 1) Fields and objects that don't have a semantic values
 2) Syntactic constrains (could be extended)

+This implies that schemas should be compared within the scope of the same contexts.
+Comparing a schema.org representation with an obo representation may lead to unexpected results or no result at all.

 Note: to verify if all fields are correctly tagged with an ontology term, see above [Exploring an existing set of schemas](#exploring-an-existing-set-of-schemas).
 <br/>